Storefront with glass door, "bien venue" text, and culinary illustrations

 I hope everything is wonderful in your world!

-But I get it.
+But I understand.
 Things might not be so great.

 Or you might be straightforwardly upset that you have been required to take a cultural issues course or assigned to read something from a culture and identity website, because you frankly do not see the point or the need.